Make Your Own Mini Marquee Letter

 Drill Light Holes in Foam Core

-Put the foam core L-shape on top of a scrap piece of foam core.
-Drill through the L on the mark for the first light.
+Put the foam core letter on top of a scrap piece of foam core.
+Drill through the letter on the mark for the first light.
 Continue with remaining marks for lights.

 Get out one 2"x10" strip of cardstock.
 Before it’s glued onto the foam core, we need to mark where each edge of the letter will be, so the cardstock can be folded before it’s glued.
 Line up the cardstock strip with the top of the letter.
 Mark on the cardstock where the edge will be.